Parameterized Complexity of Streaming Diameter and Connectivity Problems: Vertex Cover kernelization

 Now to output the kernel as an EA stream, we make a fourth pass and only output those edges not incident to vertices in $S$.
-In this procedure we only use $\Ot(k)$ bits of memory for counting and $X$.
+In this procedure we only use $\O(k\log n)$ bits of memory for counting and $X$.
 The resulting kernel has at most $2k \cdot (k - |S|) = \O(k^2)$ edges. \end{proof}

-Next, we show how to use Theorem~\ref{thm:VCkernelk^2edgesEAAL} to produce a kernel of even smaller size, using only $\Ot(k)$ bits of memory.
+Next, we show how to use Theorem~\ref{thm:VCkernelk^2edgesEAAL} to produce a kernel of even smaller size, using only $\O(k\log n)$ bits of memory.
 This requires Theorem~\ref{thm:VCkernelk^2edgesEAAL} to convert the original graph stream into the kernel input for the next theorem, which only increases the number of passes by a factor 2 or 4 (we have to apply Theorem~\ref{thm:VCkernelk^2edgesEAAL} every time the other procedure uses a pass).

-Interestingly, Chen et al.~\cite{CHEN2001_VC} show a way to convert the kernel of Buss and Goldsmith into a $2k$-vertex kernel for \textsc{Vertex Cover [$k$]}, using a theorem by Nemhauser and Trotter~\cite{NT-theorem}.
-We will adapt this method in the streaming setting.
-The kernel conversion is done by converting the $\O(k^2)$ edges kernel into a bipartite graph (two copies of all vertices $V, V'$, and an edge $(x,y)$ translates to the edges $(x,y')$, $(x',y)$), in which we find a minimum vertex cover using a maximum matching (see for example \cite[Page~74, Theorem~5.3]{BondyMurtyGraphTheory}).
-The minimum vertex cover we find gives us the sets stated in the theorem by Nemhauser and Trotter~\cite{NT-theorem}, as indicated by the constructive proof of the same theorem by Bar-Yehuda and Even~\cite{BarYehudaEven}.
-Lastly, we use these sets to give the $2k$ kernel in the streaming setting as indicated by Chen et al.~\cite{CHEN2001_VC}.
-This also works for the EA model, because we only require the input kernel to consist of $\O(k^2)$ edges, not that it specifically is the kernel by Buss and Goldsmith.
+Chen et al.~\cite{CHEN2001_VC} show a way to convert the kernel of Buss and Goldsmith into a $2k$-vertex kernel for \textsc{Vertex Cover [$k$]}, using the NT-Theorem by Nemhauser and Trotter~\cite{NT-theorem}.
+We will adapt this method in the streaming setting, and give a concise description of this procedure below.
+The following theorem, as formulated this way by Chen et al.~\cite{CHEN2001_VC}, is due to Nemhauser and Trotter~\cite{NT-theorem} and Bar-Yehuda and Even~\cite{BarYehudaEven}.

+\begin{proposition}[NT-Theorem] There is an $\O(\sqrt{n}m)$ time algorithm that, given a graph $G$ of $n$ vertices and $m$ edges, constructs two disjoint subsets $C_0$ and $V_0$ of vertices in $G$ such that \begin{enumerate} \item[(1)] The union of any minimum vertex cover of $G[V_0]$ and $C_0$ forms a minimum vertex cover for $G$. \item[(2)] Any minimum vertex cover of $G[V_0]$ contains at least $\lvert V_0 \rvert/2$ vertices. \end{enumerate} \end{proposition}